gauthamp10/teched2025-XP264/exercises/ex1/README.md

 - 👉 Retrieve the key information about the state of the runtime environment... at a glance.
 - 👉 Both securely and effortlessly!

-Do it yourself...
 The pre-configured CI/CD automation workflows are to be manually triggered.
-They come as:
+They come in three different flavors, namely as:
 * admin (cluster-wide)
 * students (namespaced)
 * data collection (namespaced) workflows.

+Time to do it yourself...
 - 👉 Pick a region and action of your choice...
 - 👉 Trigger the workflow...
 - 👉 Inspect the steps of each workflow...